 What about 3D?

-Basically, as of 2017 3D is as dead as disco.
+Basically, 3D is as dead as disco.
 3D seemed like the next big thing following Avatar's release in the cinemas.
-However despite TV companies trying to make it a big deal, TV viewers weren't taking the bait and most companies have announced the removal of 3D for 2017 models.
+However despite TV companies trying to make it a big deal, TV viewers weren't taking the bait and most companies no longer support 3D for new models.

 Screen resolution: is there such a thing as too many pixels?